Is it worth it to pay for the inside wire maintenance service?

 First the wire maintenance service.
 Your local phone company is responsible for providing service to your home.
 You're responsible for the cost of any repairs from the service drop to your individual phone jacks.
 So what does maintenance service cover?
 It is a form of insurance.
 You're paying $2.55 per month instead of paying for a repair bill if repairs become necessary.

 Typically you only want to buy insurance for losses that you can't afford if they should occur.
 A fire in your home is a perfect example.
 So how much could a service problem inside your home cost?
-Our local phone company charges $35 for a service call plus $46.50 for the first 15 minutes and an additional $13.50 for each 15 minutes thereafter.
-As you can see, it doesn't take much to get to a $100 plus bill.
+Each phone company is different, so it's best to call them.

 But phone cables rarely break and most phone work is really pretty simple.
 Typical do-it-yourself type of stuff.
 It's just a matter of running a cable from point A to point B. There are either two or four color coded leads to connect.
 Sure there are some do's and don'ts you'll need to learn We won't get into how to do it here, but with a few precautions and minimal tools, it's a job that most people can tackle.
 If you do the repairs yourself you'll only spend a few dollars on cable and jacks at your home center.